-- Analysis of phone calls
+4. Detailed analysis of phone calls

-Call centers analyze the phone calls and produce personalized reports that track call volume, customer satisfaction ratings, and the latest trends.
+Call centers analyze phone calls and produce personalized reports that track call volume, customer satisfaction ratings, and the latest trends.

 You can trace days to manage staff schedules to ensure compatible service levels.
 It helps to calculate call center performance and keep your agents developing a healthy spirit of competition.
 It will put in the extra effort to resolve customer complaints and perform to the best of its abilities.